 EU rules require that all vehicles indicate their country of origin.
 If your car’s license plate includes the Great Britain Euro symbol, you’re safe.
 If your license plate lacks this, you should look to purchase a “GB” sticker.

 If your vehicle is lacking the country-specific identification and you are stopped, you could face a fine.
 It’s worth noting that some countries require traffic fines be paid on the spot.
-In Portugal, for example, police even carry card payment terminal so they can collect the fines immediately.
+In Portugal, for example, police even carry a card payment terminal so they can collect the fines immediately.

 Adjust Your Headlights